sadanekdemir/game-points/README.md

 # game-points

-Interview case submission for Kahoo!
+Interview case submission for Kahoot!

 This was a fun assignment!
 Although it looked very trivial at first, the more i spent time on it i find other ideas to fix it.
 Due to lack of time last week and my sickness, it was a little to sit with it for long, so i have done small changes every now and then.